 Motor Supply Company Bistro

-In 1989, Motor Supply brought a fresh new concept to Columbia — farm to table dining in a casual setting that still felt special.
-The restaurant remains a favorite with chef Wesley Fulmer at the helm.
-He keeps the menu fresh, making everything in-house, featuring local heritage foods.
+In 1989, Motor Supply was one of the first restaurants to open in the Historic Congaree Vista.
+It brought a fresh new experience to Columbia — farm-to-table dining in a casual setting that still felt special.
+Owner Eddie Wales’s restaurant is a Columbia institution, now with chef Wesley Fulmer at the helm.
+He keeps the daily menu fresh, making everything in-house, and featuring local heritage foods.
 The cocktail menu also highlights local ingredients, and seasonal cocktails never fail to delight.

 929 Kitchen & Bar

 This cozy spot in the Vista serves traditional Korean dishes with a few surprises.
-They also have a full bar with an impressive cocktail menu.
-Katsu (panko battered pork deep fried and served with 929’s signature tangy, savory brown sauce) is a standout, as is the tteokbokki (chewy rice cakes tossed in a spicy gochujang-based sauce and served with eomuk fish cakes and udon noodles).
-929 is is a treat any day of the week, but particularly delightful on Sunday evenings when many of Columbia’s better restaurants are closed.
+It also has a full bar with an impressive cocktail menu.
+Samgyupsal (grilled pork belly served with lettuce for wrapping and 929’s signature sauces for dipping) is a standout, as is the seafood bibimbap served in a hot stone bowl.
+929 is a treat any day of the week, but particularly delightful on Sunday evenings when many of Columbia’s better restaurants are closed.
+Owner Sean Kim is opening a second spot this fall, MOA Korean BBQ, on Main Street.

 Also featured in:

 Columbia is famous for pimiento cheese, and DiPrato’s version is the gold standard.
-In addition to pimiento cheese (best shoveled into the face on the crispy fried pita chips) the deli offers an extensive menu for lunch and brunch.
-DiPrato’s sandwiches are mouth-watering, and guests love options like panini with marinated and roasted peppers, fresh mozzarella, spinach, artichokes, fire roasted tomatoes, basil leaves, and kalamata olive tapenade, served with a side of basil pesto mayonnaise.
-Daily specials like Tuesday’s bacon and pimiento cheese burger with fries are a must.
+In addition to pimiento cheese (best shoveled into the face on the crispy fried pita chips), the deli offers an extensive menu for lunch and brunch.
+DiPrato’s sandwiches are mouth-watering, and customers love options like panini with marinated and roasted peppers, fresh mozzarella, spinach, artichokes, fire-roasted tomatoes, basil leaves, and kalamata olive tapenade, served with a side of basil pesto mayonnaise.
+Daily specials like Tuesday’s bacon and pimiento cheeseburger with fries are a must.
 DiPrato’s is essential for tailgate takeout — the wings are unparalleled.

 Mr. Friendly's New Southern Cafe